efabily/Share-files/README.md

 # Share-files
-System to allow users to share files
+A system to allow users to share files.
+Built in Zend Framework 2